 Around the publication of

-In 1943, Yitzhak Katzenelson keeps his diary at the camp of Vittel in France; Leïb Rochman writes his diary while it is hidden behind a double partition in the farm of a Polish peasant, then in a pit dug in a stable – two documents of rare intensity written, one in Hebrew, the other in Yiddish.
-Moshe Flinker is 16 years old in 1942 when he begins to write his diary in Brussels in Hebrew.
-Three years later he dies in Bergen-Belsen.
+In 1943, Yitzhak Katzenelson keeps his diary at the Vittel camp in France; Leïb Rochman writes his diary while it is hidden behind a double partition in the farm of a Polish peasant, then in a pit dug in a stable – two documents of rare intensity written, one in Hebrew, the other in Yiddish.
+Moshé Flinker was 16 years old in 1942 when he started writing his diary in Hebrew in Brussels.
+Three years later he died in Bergen-Belsen.

 In the presence of